cosmos/gaia/docs/resources/genesis.md

 A genesis file is a JSON file which defines the initial state of your blockchain.
 It can be seen as height `0` of your blockchain.
 The first block, at height `1`, will reference the genesis file as its parent.

 The state defined in the genesis file contains all the necessary information, like initial token allocation, genesis time, default parameters, and more.
-Let us break down these information.
+Let us break down this information.

 ## Genesis Time and Chain_id